-Child Care Aware of Minnesota is committed to supporting all trainers.
-Support is extended to those who are new to the field, those who are seasoned, those who work with family child care providers and those who focus on centers, those who speak languages other than English, are multi-lingual, and trainers living in every area of Minnesota
+Minnesota is committed to support ALL training, whether they are new to field, experienced, work with family child care providers or focus on centers, speak a language other than English, or are multi-lingual.
+We extend support to trainers living in every area of Minnesota.

-- The latest, high-quality training opportunities that empower professionals to lead Parent Aware, Core Competencies and Child Development Associate Credential-accepted trainings.
+- The latest, high-quality training opportunities that empower professionals to lead approved events.

 - Support in delivering trainer-developed learning opportunities.

-Steps to become a Child Care Aware Trainer:
+Steps to become a Trainer or RBPD Specialist:

 - Join the Minnesota Center for Professional Development’s Registry and become an approved trainer.

-- Learn about the upcoming Training of the Trainer (TOT) opportunities by visiting www.childcareawaremn.org.
+- Learn about the upcoming Training of the Trainer (TOT) opportunities by visiting TOT section.

 How do I get my training recognized as meeting one or more Parent Aware indicator?